Seafood dining in Patong Beach

-Savoey Seafood might not be the best seafood restaurant nor the most romantic in Phuket, but if you don’t want to or can’t drive outside Patong and don’t feel like dining in a food court, it’s a good place to get a seafood dinner.
-We usually don’t write much about overly tourist places but many readers asked ‘Where can we eat seafood within Patong’.
-Savoey seafood is still a popular restaurant so we had to try it and decide for ourselves, so please place this review within its context.
+Savoey Seafood Restaurant might not be the best seafood restaurant in Phuket, but if you don’t want to or can’t drive outside Patong beach and don’t feel like dining in a food court, it’s a good place for a seafood dinner.
+We usually don’t write much about tourist places, but many readers asked ‘Where can we eat seafood within Patong’.
+Savoey seafood is still a popular restaurant, so we had to try it and decide for ourselves, so please place this review within its context.

-Savoey Seafood, part of the Safari Beach Hotel, is an iconic restaurant located near the intersection of the famous Bangla road and beach road, a very strategic location in Patong.
-Opened for more than twenty years it witnessed the transformation of Patong from a tiny village to the huge hectic town it has become.
+Savoey Seafood, part of the Safari Beach Hotel, is an iconic restaurant located near the intersection of the famous Bangla Road and beach road, a very strategic location in Patong.
+Opened for more than twenty years, it witnessed the transformation of Patong from a tiny village to the vast hectic town it has become.

-Once again, we really enjoyed it.
-Some very large barbecue skid (300 Baht) can never go wrong.
-To go with this, some stir fried morning glory, one of the most popular vegetables in Thailand (150 Baht).
-Altogether yes it is more expensive than street food but in general, you’d also pay more in this kind of restaurant because of their large seafood size.
-Street stalls are always cheaper but seafood is often a lot smaller, so it’s up to your taste.
+Once again, we enjoyed it.
+Some huge barbecue skid (300 Baht) can never go wrong.
+To go with this, some stir-fried morning glory, one of the most popular vegetables in Thailand (150 Baht).
+Altogether yes it is more expensive than street food, but in general, you’d also pay more in this kind of restaurant because of their large seafood size.
+Street stalls are always cheaper, but seafood is often a lot smaller, so it’s up to your taste.

-Savoey Seafood is # 70 on Phuket Map
+Savoey Seafood Map